Bodega Ocean Observing Node

 Sea surface currents are measured with compact high frequency radar systems that use frequency modulated continuous wave signal processing and crossloop direction finding to measure the speed and direction of surface currents and waves of the coastal ocean.
 The Coastal Oceanography Group operates 10 of these systems within a national network of similar observations.

-Coastal flooding in California’s bays and estuaries is worsening due to rising sea levels and increased development.
-This project provides real-time water level data to help communities, agencies, and decision-makers respond to flooding events and manage risks effectively.
-Our platform focuses on vulnerable estuaries, offering live, site-specific data that capture the impacts of storm surges, river runoff, and sea-level rise.
-By delivering accurate, up-to-the-minute information, we empower stakeholders to make informed decisions for immediate flood response and long-term coastal resilience.
-Explore the data to track water levels, identify trends, and understand flooding dynamics in California’s coastal regions.
+Coastal flooding in California’s bays and estuaries is increasing with rising sea levels and continued development.
+This project delivers real-time, site-specific water level data from vulnerable estuaries, capturing the effects of tides, storm surge, river runoff, and sea-level rise.
+By providing accurate, up-to-the-minute information, it supports immediate flood response and long-term planning for coastal resilience.
+Explore the data to track water levels, spot trends, and better understand flooding dynamics along California’s coast.

 Central and Northern California Ocean Observing System